Code-Institute-Submissions/sadafsafi22-ElectionSystem_NovResub/README.md

     ![Election System register name  image](images/register-name.JPG)

 * National ID (NID)
-    - National ID has a unique number for everyone, and Election System can not accept duplicate cuz everyone can register their name, only and only a time and can vote for one time.
+    - National ID has a unique number for everyone, and Election System can not accept duplicate becuses everyone can register their name, only and only a time and can vote for one time.

     ![Election System register national id image](images/register-nid.JPG)